Explore Promptwatch, track 10 prompts for free

 Large Language Model (LLM)

-Large language models are AI systems like GPT-5.4, Claude Sonnet 4.6, and Gemini 2.5 Pro that understand and generate human language, powering AI search and agents.
+Large language models are AI systems like current GPT models, current Claude Sonnet models, and Gemini Pro models that understand and generate human language, powering AI search and agents.

 AI